July 10, 2026 | Terry Smith

 Drawbacks

-• Not suitable for bariatric patients over 270kg.
+• Not suitable for patients over 270kg.
 The safe working load of 270kg means the MultiFlow isn’t suitable for use with bariatric patients.

 • Lower maximum height compared to the PatientFlow Stretcher – This could lead to taller staff members struggling to comfortably use the stretcher.